usnistgov/ambench-sciserver-outreach/README.md

 This repository contains scripts and supporting information for a set of demonstrations related to the 2022 AM-Bench challenge series.

+In particular, the data used in this demonstration comes from the 2018 AM-Bench challenge documented at https://www.nist.gov/ambench/amb2018-02-description.

+The script queries the AM-Bench 2018 repository located at https://ambench.nist.gov/, then processes the returned XML-based results, does some image processing, and generates plots of melt pool depths.

+Additional datasets and challenge problem documentation are available through the NIST Public Data Repository record at https://data.nist.gov/od/id/6D6EC9B3A4147BE2E05324570681EEC91931 with an associated publication (https://link.springer.com/article/10.1007/s40192-020-00169-1) documenting the experiments.

 ### README

 <!--